The Haunting of Longbourn by C. P. Odom

 Deeper, more elemental feelings were not so sure…

 But, as the seconds and then minutes passed, they also realized Mr. Bennet had been right.
 The sounds had no explanation, but there was no frightful menace in them.
-Instead, they heard muttered exclamations in French and English.
+Instead, they heard muttered exclamations in English and what sounded like German.
 Darcy was fluent in the language, and since moving to Pemberley, Elizabeth had joined Georgiana during her language lessons.

-So both of them recognized such interjections as “Mon Dieu, Ça y est!
-Hein?
-Bon!” and others, exclamations such as a person would make as he struggled with an intractable problem.
+So both of them recognized such interjections as “Was hat der Bösewicht diesmal vor?”
+(What does the villain intend?) and others, exclamations such as a person would make as he struggled with an intractable problem.
 It all sounded so ordinary!
 Yet how could they be hearing such things?
+The room was supposed to be empty!

 As he held Elizabeth in his arms, Darcy grew aware that he still held his heavy stick.
 He drew back from Elizabeth and looked at it, then at the bedroom door.
 He looked back at Elizabeth and motioned towards the door.